floofydoug/doug/content/blog/hello-2026/index.md

 ![Healthcare meetup February](./healthcare_meetup_february.jpg)
 *This was taken at the end when I was kicking people out*

+I was also following Michael Reeves and Ludwig travel tip-to-tip from the southern tip of Japan to the Northern tip without using Highways, GPS, and their limited Japanese skills.
+It looked like a lot of fun and I thought about getting a bike.

 ## March
 I visited my cousin Steven's place got to see what what Alena was working on for Austin's 48 hr film festival.